-The White Paper addressed these fundamental issues, and made recommendations which will allow states to fully develop strategies and protocols for exchange, especially in times of emergency.
-When available for release, the White Paper will be posted on www.FHIN.net.
+The project developed a white paper that focused on addressing these needs and made recommendations which will allow states to fully develop strategies and protocols for exchange, especially in times of emergency.
+The final report, "Health Information Exchange in Disaster Preparedness and Response" is posted on www.fhin.net.
+Following release of the report in